srele96/sk-experiments/javascript/experiments/more-fractals/README.md

 Have more fun playing with fractals and designing functions using JavaScript.

+## Play with Sierpinski Gasket

+Here is the [CodePen link](https://codepen.io/Flexos96/pen/abaoOve) to the Sierpinski Gasket that I've created.
+You can play with the values and see how the shape changes.

 ## Motivation

 I was going through pictures of when I started doing fractals because I wanted to learn recursion.
 In addition, I had some nostalgia and wanted more of what I'd done.
 So I decided to make more implementations of fractals using recursion because fractals are recursive structures.
 So over the last few days, I've created three implementations of fractals.